tofuengine/tofu/README.md

 * Carefully crafted C99 code.
 * Self-contained, no additional runtime modules/libraries required (system-wide libraries excluded).
-* Multi-platform through cross-compilation (Windows, Linux and Raspberry-Pi... no MacOS won't be supported, ever).
+* Multi-platform through cross-compilation (Windows, Linux and Raspberry-Pi... no MacOS won't be supported, for the moment).

 ## Dependecies